Attachment of Earnings

 If the deductions under the Attachment of Earnings Order mean that your home is at risk (or you do not have enough money to feed and cloth your family), you must contact the local authority immediately.

 What will happen if I lose my job or change employer?

 If you change jobs, or your employment ceases, you MUST tell the local authority immediately.
-If you fail to do so, bailiff/enforcement agent action may be taken.
+If you fail to do so, your account could be passed to an enforcement agent.